When using Direct Access; it is best practice to harden your Direct access server.

 Tthe VIP needs to have the PKI CA certificate configured so that it can authenticate the users who are trying to gain access to the DirectAccess resource that is protected over SSL; we call this: Mutual SSL Authentication

 Here you can see a brief explaination how client certificate verfication works.
+In SSL profile for front-end clients we enabled the Client Authentication.

 Settings for the SSL profile settings.